Student Loans in 2026:

 What Treasury's Takeover Means for Your Payments

-The Treasury Department now manages your federal student loans — with IRS data access and wage garnishment authority.
+Treasury took over management of defaulted federal student loans in March 2026, covering $180 billion in debt and 9.2 million borrowers.
+It now has IRS data access and wage garnishment authority.
 Here's what changed, who it affects, and what to do about it.

-In March 2026, the administration transferred management of the federal student loan portfolio from the Department of Education to the Department of the Treasury.
-For most borrowers, this wasn't front-page news.
-But it changes the collection landscape in ways that matter — especially if you're behind on payments or at risk of falling behind.
+In March 2026, the administration transferred management of defaulted federal student loans from the Department of Education to the Department of the Treasury.
+Phase 1 covers roughly $180 billion in defaulted debt and 9.2 million borrowers.
+If your loans are current, nothing changes for you today.
+But if you're behind on payments or at risk of falling behind, the collection landscape just shifted in ways that matter.

 Here's what actually changed, what it means for borrowers, and the three things worth doing right now regardless of your repayment status.